 Come and explore a variety of exhibitions that help explain Blaenavon’s society in the 19th and 20th centuries.
-Displays include artefacts relating to:

 Also on display are the personal effects of the famous novelist Alexander Cordell (1914-1997), author of the international bestseller Rape of the Fair Country (1959).

 The museum has an extensive family and local history archive.
 Research can be arranged in exchange for a donation.
-The volunteers also hold FREE weekly family history sessions in conjunction with the Blaenavon World Heritage Centre and Library (Thursdays, 10am-1pm).
+The volunteers also hold FREE weekly family history sessions in conjunction with the Blaenavon World Heritage Centre and Library (Fridays, 10am-1pm).

 Opening outside normal hours may be arranged, depending on the availability of the volunteers.